SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 This view returns the minimum elevation and calculated depth of drawdown from D_INTERVAL_TEMPORAL_2 where RD_NAME_CODE is '70899' (i.e. 'Water Level - Manual - Other') and RD_TYPE_CODE is '65' (i.e. 'WL - MOE Well Record - Pumping') or '64' (i.e. 'WL - MOE Well Record - Recovery').
 The information is linked to any records in D_PUMPTEST (based on INT_ID, RD_DATE and PUMPTEST_DATE).
 The ASSIGNED_ELEV is used to calculate the depths.

+#### V_SYS_PUMP_MOE_TRANS

+This is the third view (the calling veiw) of a three-view process used to calculate Transmissivity and Hydraulic Conductivity using the process outlined by Bradbury and Rothschild (1985).
+Equations from this paper has been broken down into component parts for ease of calculation.
+The view V_SYS_PUMP_MOE_TRANS_SOURCE2 is used as a source of information.
+The final equations are assembled and calculated here - the only checks, here,  are to avoid divide-by-zero issues.
+Calculated values are used to update D_INTERVAL_FORM_ASSIGN.
+Note that this is an iterative process and this view must be called multiple times before reasonable values are returned.

+#### V_SYS_PUMP_MOE_TRANS_BR1985

+This is the third view (the calling view) of a three-view process used to calculate Transmissivity and Hydraulic Conductivity using the process outlined by Bradbury and Rothschild (1985).
+Refer to V_SYS_PUMP_MOE_TRANS (the full version) for additional details.
+This particular view uses values from S_CONSTANT to duplicate the values and check the calculations from the original paper.
+It was determined that the higher precision afforded by modern systems delivers the same order-of-magnitude results.
+Implementing the methodology in older software (early 1990s) reproduces the published results.

+#### V_SYS_PUMP_MOE_TRANS_CMP

+Returns the calculated hydraulic conductivity and transmissivity records by INT_ID as well as the processed MOE pump test data records and the various hydraulic conductivity records in D_INTERVAL_TEMPORAL_2.
+These can be used for comparison purposes.

+#### V_SYS_PUMP_MOE_TRANS_SCR

+Similar to V_SYS_PUMP_MOE_TRANS but using the length of the screen as the aquifer thickness.

+#### V_SYS_PUMP_MOE_TRANS_SOURCE

+This is the first view of a three-view process used to calculate Transmissivity and Hydraulic Conductivity using the process outlined by Bradbury and Rothschild (1985).
+Equations from this paper has been broken down into component parts for ease of calculation.
+Additional views V_SYS_PUMP_MOE_TEST and V_SYS_DIFA_GL are used as information sources; various constants are sourced from S_CONSTANT.
+Checks are made, here, to avoid calculation errors, including: a non-zero/-null drawdown; a non-nuill pump rate; a non-null well radius; a non-zero thickness; a non-zero pumping interval.

+#### V_SYS_PUMP_MOE_TRANS_SOURCE_BR1985

+This is the first view of a three-view process used to calculate Transmissivity and Hydraulic Conductivity using the process outlined by Bradbury and Rothschild (1985).
+Refer to V_SYS_PUMP_MOE_TRANS_SOURCE (the full version) for additional details.
+This particular view uses values from S_CONSTANT to duplicate the values and check the calculations from the original paper.
+It was determined that the higher precision afforded by modern systems delivers the same order-of-magnitude results.
+Implementing the methodology in older software (early 1990s) reproduces the published results.

+#### V_SYS_PUMP_MOE_TRANS_SOURCE_SCR

+Similar to V_SYS_PUMP_MOE_TRANS_SOURCE but using the length of the screen as the aquifer thickness.

+#### V_SYS_PUMP_MOE_TRANS_SOURCE2

+This is the second view of a three-view process used to calculate Transmissivity and Hydraulic Conductivity using the process outlined by Bradbury and Rothschild (1985).
+Equations from this paper has been broken down into component parts for ease of calculation.
+The view V_SYS_PUMP_MOE_TRANS_SOURCE is used as a source of information as well as D_INTERVAL_FORM_ASSIGN; various constants are sourced from S_CONSTANT.
+Checks are made, here, to avoid calculation errors as well as determining the point at which the calculation will start and finsh (below a specified error).
+For example: a null T_ITER (number of iterations) or T_ERR (calculated error) indicates that calculations can commence; a T_ERR less than a default error allwos calculations to finish; a T_ITER below a maximum iteration allows the calculation to continue.

+#### V_SYS_PUMP_MOE_TRANS_SOURCE2_BR1985

+This is the second view of a three-view process used to calculate Transmissivity and Hydraulic Conductivity using the process outlined by Bradbury and Rothschild (1985).
+Refer to V_SYS_PUMP_MOE_TRANS_SOURCE2 (the full version) for additional details.
+This particular view uses values from S_CONSTANT to duplicate the values and check the calculations from the original paper.
+It was determined that the higher precision afforded by modern systems delivers the same order-of-magnitude results.
+Implementing the methodology in older software (early 1990s) reproduces the published results.

+#### V_SYS_PUMP_MOE_TRANS_SOURCE2_SCR

+Similar to V_SYS_PUMP_MOE_TRANS_SOURCE2 but using the length of the screen as the aquifer thickness.

 #### V_SYS_PUMP_OFF_WATERLEVEL

 This view returns the pump off water levels by interval where RD_TYPE_CODE is '67' (i.e. 'WL - Pump Off').